prantlf/nettime/README.md

 The main module exports a function which makes a HTTP/S request and returns a [Promise] to the result object.

-The input argument is a string with a URL to make the request with.
+The input argument is a string with a URL to make the request with, or an object with multiple properties.

+The input object can contain:

+* `url`: string with a URL to make the request with.
+* `rejectUnauthorized`: boolean to refuse finishing the HTTPS request, is set to `true` (the default), if validation of the web site certificate fails; setting it to `false` makes the request ignore certificate errors.

 The result object contains:

-* `statusCode`: [HTTP status code] of the response (integer)
+* `statusCode`: [HTTP status code] of the response (integer).
 * `timings`: object with timing properties from various stages of the request.
 Timing is an array with two integers - seconds and nanoseconds passed since the request has been made, as returned by [process.hrtime].

 ## Contributing